OGC-NewFinity/Nova-X/docs/05_ADMIN_UI_STRUCTURE.md

 ---

-## 🧠 UX Takeaway
+## UX Takeaway

-Nova-X doesn’t look like WordPress.
+Nova-X doesn't look like WordPress.
 It **outperforms** it.

 Every pixel serves speed.
 Every interaction reduces friction.
-Every workflow respects the user’s time.
+Every workflow respects the user's time.

 > _If it feels fast, it is fast.
-If it feels simple, it’s engineered._
+If it feels simple, it's engineered._

 ---